-1.1 Fund structure and objectives [last updated: 30/06/14]
+1.1 Fund structure and objectives [last updated: March 2016]

-- Members should disclose: - The fund type and structure - Domicile, governing law - Whether or not the Fund is authorised, by which regulator, and the authorisation category, e.g. NURS, QIS, UCITS, PIF, QIF. - Whether the fund is closed-ended, open-ended or partially open-ended (see 3.1 below). - 2.
-The following should also be disclosed: - Investment objectives - The policy for achieving the objectives - Any investment restrictions - Which types of investors are eligible to invest in the fund. - 3.
-An investor should be able to see clearly: - How such policies are agreed and can be changed - Who is responsible for providing all relevant information to valuers, managing agents and the team responsible for pricing the fund to allow them to perform their functions effectively - Whether appointments are fully discretionary, non-discretionary or advisory.
-If nondiscretionary or advisory, where, ultimately, the decision-making power lies - Who is responsible for managing conflicts of interest.
+- 1. Funds should disclose: - a.
+The fund type and structure - b.
+Domicile, governing law - c.
+Whether or not the fund is authorised, by which regulator, and the authorisation category, e.g. NURS, QIS, UCITS, PIF, QIF. - d.
+Whether the fund is closed-ended, open-ended or partially open-ended. - 2.
+The following should also be disclosed: - a.
+Investment objectives - b.
+The policy for achieving the objectives - c.
+Any investment restrictions - d.
+Which types of investors are eligible to invest in the fund. - 3.
+An investor should be able to see clearly: - a.
+How such policies are agreed and can be changed - b.
+Who is responsible for providing all relevant information to valuers, managing agents and the team responsible for pricing the fund to allow them to perform their functions effectively - c.
+Whether appointments are fully discretionary, non-discretionary or advisory.
+If nondiscretionary or advisory, where, ultimately, the decision-making power lies - d.
+The conflict of interest policies applicable to the fund, and who has responsibility for identifying, managing and monitoring conflicts of interests.

-1.2 Management structure and accountability [last updated: 31/12/14]
+1.2 Management structure and accountability [last updated: March 2016]

-- Members should make available all fund documentation and details of key appointments to existing investors on request (and to prospective investors on a confidential basis).
+- 1. Funds should make available all fund documentation and details of key appointments to existing investors on request (and to prospective investors on a confidential basis).

-- 2. Members should disclose the names and contact details of the following as appropriate:
+- 2. Funds should disclose the names and contact details of the following as appropriate:

-- Members of the Committee of Management/supervisory board
+- a.
+Members of the Committee of Management/supervisory board

-- General partners
+- b.
+General partners

-- Registrar
+- c.
+Registrar

-- Banker
+- d.
+Banker

-- Individual manager
+- e.
+Individual manager

-- Trustee/Managing trustee
+- f.
+Trustee/Managing trustee

-- Authorised Corporate Director
+- g.
+Authorised Corporate Director

-- Custodian/Depositary
+- h.
+Custodian/Depositary

-- Auditor
+- i.
+Auditor

-- Valuer(s)
+- j.
+Valuer(s)

-- Managing agent(s)
+- k.
+Managing agent(s)

-- Solicitors to the fund
+- l.
+Solicitors to the fund

-- Investment adviser
+- m.
+Investment adviser

-- 3. The following additional information should be disclosed: - How the parties listed in 2 above are appointed and how they can be removed - Who is responsible for setting investment policy, strategy, restrictions and income distribution policy - Who is responsible for implementing investment policy - How adherence to such policies and restrictions are monitored and reported - Who is responsible for marketing the fund - Who is responsible for pricing and accounting for the fund
+- 3. The following additional information should be disclosed: - a.
+How the parties listed in 2 above are appointed, their roles and responsibilities and how they can be removed - b.
+Who is responsible for setting investment policy, strategy, restrictions and income distribution policy - c.
+Who is responsible for implementing investment policy - d.
+How adherence to such policies and restrictions are monitored and reported - e.
+Who is responsible for marketing the fund - f.
+Who is responsible for pricing and accounting for the fund - g.
+How the governance structure ensures alignment of interest between the manager and investors - h.
+Details of any "key person" provisions and if so brief details of the operation of the same. - i.
+Whether any co-investment opportunities are capable of being offered to investors and if so the process for doing so.

-The roles and responsibilities of all parties involved in running the fund, or who have the ability to set and implement policies or strategies relating to its management, should be clearly stated.
+1. The roles and responsibilities of all parties involved in running the fund, or who have the ability to set and implement policies or strategies relating to its management, should be clearly stated.
 This should include individuals with significant management influence.

-1.3 Fund oversight by supervisory or advisory committees [last updated: 31/12/14]
+1.3 Fund oversight by supervisory or advisory committees [last updated: March 2016]